kubernetes/community/contributors/devel/sig-testing/e2e-tests.md

 Note that advanced testing parameters, and hierarchichally defined parameters, are only defined in viper, to see what they are, you can dive into [TestContextType](https://git.k8s.io/kubernetes/test/e2e/framework/test_context.go).

-In time, it is our intent to add or autogenerate a sample viper configuration that includes all e2e parameters, to ship with kubernetes.
+In time, it is our intent to add or autogenerate a sample viper configuration that includes all e2e parameters, to ship with Kubernetes.

 ### Conformance tests